biocatiit/website/content/pages/about_beamline.rst

 divergence due to the relatively high demagnification ratios is not generally a problem for the systems we are studying).
 The beamline mirror is used for harmonic rejection and vertical focusing but it easily can be withdrawn from the beam path when desired.
+In between the monochromators and the mirror is a diamond beam position monitor (Dectris Rigi).

 The current vertical focusing mirror is a dynamically bent flat mirror.
 Typical vertical beam profiles when focused for 1.5-3.5 m SAXS camera configurations are